koteyevlev/MarketMakingMLAlgo/README.md

 # MarketMakingMLAlgo
 This is a research about using ML or RL predictions for HFT Market Making in collaboration with [Valeria Nizolya](https://github.com/leranizolia).
 Backtest was build on Full order log.

+Diploma and text version of our research - https://www.hse.ru/edu/vkr/465675180

 Data example - https://drive.google.com/file/d/1RvHNxroaQIJk1uxC3WIynt_cbrhgXga8/view?usp=sharing

 # Project structure